This post contains affiliate links. Read my disclosure policy here.

-- Garlic – I prefer fresh, but paste will work here too.
+- Garlic – I prefer fresh, but store-bought paste will work here too.

-- Ginger – fresh is my first choice, but paste or jarred will work nicely too.
-I love this minced ginger in a jar.
-It's nice and zesty!
+- Ginger – fresh is my first choice, but paste will work nicely too.

 - Shallots – you can also use half of a small yellow onion.